 In accordance with §34b WpHG, I would like to point out that the author of this blog holds or could hold shares in the respective companies addressed and that there is therefore a possible conflict of interest.

 All content is for information purposes only and does not constitute investment advice or an invitation to buy or sell securities or other financial market instruments.
-All information and data in the publications are taken from sources that the publisher considers reliable and trustworthy at the time of writing.
+All information and data in the publications are taken from sources that the publisher considers reliable and trustworthy during writing.